When Heartburn Is a Warning Sign You Shouldn’t Ignore

 What Causes Heartburn

-Heartburn is characterized by a burning sensation in the chest, often occurring after eating.
-The most common cause is acid reflux, where stomach acid flows back into the esophagus.
+Heartburn is a burning sensation in the chest that often happens after eating.
+The most common cause is acid reflux, when stomach acid flows back into the esophagus.
 Several factors can trigger these symptoms:

-• overeating or consuming fatty and spicy foods;
+• overeating or eating fatty or spicy foods

-• certain medications, such as ibuprofen or antidepressants.
+• certain medications, such as ibuprofen or some antidepressants

 Symptoms You Shouldn’t Ignore

-In severe cases, vomiting blood may occur, which requires immediate medical attention.
-Sometimes, heartburn symptoms can mask not only stomach issues but also .
+In severe cases, vomiting blood may occur and requires immediate medical attention.
+Sometimes, heartburn symptoms can mask not only stomach issues but also other, more serious conditions.

 Gastrointestinal Diseases